prebid/prebid.github.io/dev-docs/modules/floors.md

 {% endcapture %}
 {% include /alerts/alert_important.html content=warning_note %}

-For Dynamic fetches, the Price Floors Module will perform a GET request to the supplied endpoint, that must return valid JSON, formatted like the data object in the “setConfig” Package configuration.
+For Dynamic fetches, the Price Floors Module will perform a GET request to the supplied endpoint, that must return valid JSON, which will be merged into the data object in the “setConfig” Package configuration.
+In otherwords, the schema used for dynamic fetches is a subset of the full schema.

 On rule creation, we recommend supplying various rules with catch-all \(“\*”\) values with associated floors.
 This is to accommodate bid adapters who cannot retrieve floors on a per size basis, as well as using various permutations of rules with “\*” values to match auctions that do not have an exact match on a specific rule.
 Please refer to the Rule Selection Process when determining floors as attribute order and number of “\*”s may have an impact on which rule is selected.